vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 ## Create a Spark Application

-For our first application we're going to build a simple program that performs a word count on the collected works of Shakespeare - [Download the text file](assets/shakespeare.txt).
+For our first application we're going to build a simple program that performs a word count on the collected works of Shakespeare - [Download the file](assets/shakespeare.txt).

-Later we'll want to Spark to retrieve this file from HDFS (Hadoop Distributed File System), so let's place it there now.
+Later we'll want Spark to retrieve this file from HDFS (Hadoop Distributed File System), so let's place it there now.

 To upload to HDFS, first make sure the sandbox is up and running.

 -   Navigate to [sandbox-hdp.hortonworks.com:8080](http://sandbox-hdp.hortonworks.com:8080)
 -   Login using username/password as **maria_dev** / **maria_dev**
--   Once you've logged into Ambari Manager, mouse over the drop-down menu on the upper-right hand corner and click on Files View.
+-   Once you've logged into Ambari Manager, mouse over the drop-down menu on the upper-right hand corner and click on **Files View**.
 -   Open the **tmp** folder and click the **upload** button in the upper-right corner to upload the file.
 Make sure it's named **shakespeare.txt**.

 ![ambari](assets/ambari.jpg)